httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note that the ECDSA algorithm in use here is non-deterministic, meaning a different signature value will be created every time the algorithm is run.
 The signature value provided here can be validated against the given keys, but newly-generated signature values are not expected to match the example.
 See {{security-nondeterministic}}.

-The `req` parameter MUST NOT be used with a request message.
+The `req` parameter MUST NOT be used in a signature that targets a request message.

 ## Creating the Signature Base {#create-sig-input}